Thursday 17 October 1940

 |Luftwaffe ace Hans-Karl Mayer.|

-Battle of the Atlantic: U-boat have infested the major sea lanes, and today all the hard work to change bases from Germany to forward bases in Norway and France pays off.
+Battle of the Atlantic: U-boats have infested the major sea lanes, and today all the hard work to change bases from Germany to forward bases in Norway and France pays off.

 Convoy SC 7 is entering the Western Approaches from Canada and only has as escorts three ships: destroyer HMS Scarborough, sloop HMS Fowey and corvette HMS Bluebell.
 This is one of those early-war situations where the number of U-boats watching actually is greater than the number of escorts.
 There is air cover by Coastal Command, but it can only do so much.
 This is only the beginning of the torture of Convoy SC 7.